WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * Helped JS use Hackmd
 * Helped PC use GitHub for the first time :)

+KW: Absolutely spectacular - incredibly helpful and look how much you know now!!! :heart_eyes:

 #### Who helped you this week?

 * IK, MS, SG and YH all helped with some testing
+  * KW: Is this the welcome bot team!
+Holy moly :joy: :facepalm: Good luck.
 * MS helped design general template for GitHub issues
 * OS helped me review presentation and gave insights for donor meeting - thanks Otis!! :star:
+  * KW: This went so well - Great job to both of you!
 * MS helped me with community strategy ideas and onboarding ideas
 * KW helped me with presentation
 * LB advised how to make database searcheable

+KW: I'm so delighted that you're engaging with so many people - really great to build those connections!

 #### What did you achieve?